 Training: Staff are trained to understand their duty of confidentiality and their responsibilities regarding the security of patient data; this includes their mandatory annual training in data security and confidentiality to demonstrate they understand and are complying with Practice policies on confidentiality.

-Access Controls: Any member of staff who has access to personal confidential data will have a username and unique password.
+Access Controls: Any member of staff who has access to personal confidential data will have a username and unique password and secure login is based on user roles and their organisation.
 This will reduce the risk of unauthorised access to your personal data and all access is auditable.
+Staff leavers will be removed as soon as reasonably practical.

 Technical measures: We complete due diligence assessments and impose contractual obligations on our trusted providers and persons working under our instruction.